David-Maisonave/SqliteFuzzyPlusExtension/Docs/README.md

 When HowSimilar and Distance are called only using 2 argumenets, the default distance method is used.
 The default distance method is also used if these functions are called with the 3rd argument equal to zero.

-Functions like SameSound and SameRSound will also use the default distance method if a 3rd argument is passed with a zero value.
+Functions like soundex and rsoundex will also use the default distance method if a 3rd argument is passed with a zero value.
 #### Example#1 Set to build-in default method:
 ``` SQL
 SetDefaultDistanceMethod(0);